 Uncontrollable Lip Licking

 Dogs that are nauseated or dehydrated can excessively lick their lips.
-Medical problems of dental disease, oral infections, suffering from trauma in or around the mouth, or having something stuck in their mouth (such as a stick or bone) can also have excessive lip licking.
-Dogs that lick the floor that has cleaning chemicals or soap can have a funny taste that can cause dogs to lick their lips.
+Medical problems from dental disease, oral infections, suffering from trauma in or around the mouth, or having something stuck in their mouth (such as a stick or bone) can also have excessive lip licking.
+Dogs that lick a floor that has cleaning chemicals or soap that may have a funny taste may also start to lick their lips.

 The most important thing to do if your dog is excessively licking and it is a new behavior is to determine the underlying cause.

 If your dog is bored, schedule some playtime.
 Dogs should go on walks at least twice daily and have some scheduled times to stretch their legs and play.
-Chose some toys that will engage your dog.
+You should also chose some toys that will engage your dog.